Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Application to the Michaelis-Menten (MM) Model

-The resulting plots of the IFs for contaminations in all observations are presented in Figure \ref{fig:IF-S12} for both Setups 1-2, respectively; those obtained for contamination in particular observation are provided in Appendix \ref{IFAppendix}.
-To plot the IFs in \eqref{IFadmm} (in Figure \ref{fig:IF-S12}) on a 2-D surface, we have considered same contamination point for all observations, i.e., the plots are obtained for the IFs at contamination points in $\bm{t}^*=(t,\hdots,t)$.
-From all these figures, it is clear that the IFs of the MDPDEs under the MM model are bounded for $\alpha>0$ and are redecending in nature for increasing values of $\alpha$.
+The resulting IFs for contaminations in all observations are presented in the \btxt{Figure \ref{fig:IF-S12}} for both Setups 1-2, where the contamination points are taken as $\bm{t}^*=(t,\hdots,t)$; those obtained for contamination in particular observation are provided in \btxt{Figures C.1-C.2} of Web Appendix C. From all these figures, it is clear that the IFs of the MDPDEs under the MM model are bounded for $\alpha>0$ and are redecending in nature for increasing values of $\alpha$.
 For $\alpha=0$, the IFs are unbounded as expected, since the MDPDE with $\alpha=0$ is the same as the non-robust MLE also for the MM models.